Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian

 Let $P=P(F)$.
 Suppose $I$ with $|I|=t$ is the index of an extremal non-zero \Pl coordinate of $F$ which is not in $S_{v,w}$.
 Note that if $I_{min}$ is the $\prec$ minimal index of a non-zero \Pl coordinate, then $P_{I_{min}}$ is always forced to equal $1$ since the corresponding non-intersecting path collection is diagonal.
-Thus, it suffices by induction to show that $P_I$ can be expressed, via three-term incidence \Pl relations, in terms of extremal non-zero \Pl coordinates $P_{J}$ with $J\prec I$.
+Thus, it suffices by induction to show that $P_I$ can be expressed, via three-term incidence \Pl relations, in terms of extremal non-zero \Pl coordinates $P_{J}$ with $J\prec I$

-By \cref{extremunique}, we can let $C$ be the unique path collection in $G_{v,w}$ with sink set $I$.
+By \Cref{extremunique}, we can let $C$ be the unique non-intersecting path collection in $G_{v,w}$ with sink set $I$.
 We will assume not all paths in $C$ are diagonal, or equivalently, that $I$ is not Gale minimal amongst the size $t$ indices of non-zero \Pl coordinates, since if it were, $P_I=1$ and so $P_I$ is determined without any equations.
-Let $K$ be the set of vertices such that the paths in $C$ originating from $K$ are not diagonal (which is to say, the topmost $k$ sources of $C$ for some $0\leq k\leq n$).
+Let $K$ be a set of vertices such that the paths in $C$ originating from $K$ form a greedy and left extreme path collection (that is, the topmost $k$ sources of $C$ for some $0\leq k\leq n$).
 It is possible that $K$ is not uniquely defined: If the bottom-most path of $K$ is diagonal because it is unable to make any left turns, it can be removed and the remaining smaller set still satisfies the definition.
 Thus, we may assume without loss of generality that the path originating from the bottom-most vertex of $K$ is not diagonal.
 Suppose the bottom-most vertex of $K$ lies on strand $a$, and the path originating on strand $a$ in $C$ terminates at $b>a$.
 Then, $I'=(I\setminus b)\cup a$ is also an extremal index and $I=\Xi_{v,w}(I')$.
 We will proceed by cases on where the source vertex $(t+1)'$ lies with respect to $K$.